Julien-Fischer/cmd-mkf/README.md

 ## Customization

-You can customize the templates used by the script or create your own by adding them in the `/usr/local/share/mkf/templates` directory.
+You can customize the templates used by the script or create your own by adding them to the `/usr/local/share/mkf/templates` directory.

 ## Prerequisites